 It may be because of being away from a familiar environment, but the study is yet to reveal what the effect is for kids at day-care, which makes them grow more defiant.

 Just like adults, kids too get stressed over different environmental conditions.
-If a kid feels as if they are not in a safe place, some will resolve to defensive behavior which includes lying, throwing tantrums, or even resolving to baby talk.
+If a kid feels as if they are not in a safe place, some will resolve to defensive behavior, which includes lying, throwing tantrums, or even resolving to baby talk.

 Kids learn quite fast thanks to their growing brains.
 Also, it is not easy for a kid to tell if the behavior is wrong.
-As long as someone is getting away with it in school, then they too can get away with the same.
+As long as someone is getting away with it in school, they can get away with the same.